nihilisticneuralnet/SarvamScholar/README.md

 ### *Your Course Creation Co-Pilot: Because Teaching Shouldn’t Feel Like Rocket Science!*

 This project accelerates course creation by providing AI-powered copilots for translating content, generating voiceovers.
-By integrating Sarvam and Gemini APIs, it simplifies translation, TTS, and lecture generation, reducing the time to create high-quality online courses.
+By integrating Sarvam and Gemini APIs, it simplifies translation, TTS, and lecture generation, modifying (adding/removing) course outlines, along with quiz, ppt, notes generation (related to the course module), reducing the time to create high-quality online courses.
 GenAI excels at content generation, personalizing modules, and refining educational experiences through rapid, scalable, and production-grade outputs, making it the ideal solution for this challenge.

 ## Installation